ClickFunnels vs. InstaPage: I Tried Both! [Review + Recommendation]

 The first thing you notice is probably the first thing I noticed as well.
 The ClickFunnels dashboard is pretty crowded compared to Instapage's.
 Now to be fair, ClickFunnels' “all-in-one” approach versus Instapage's focused approach would naturally mean that the ClickFunnels interface has to do a lot more.

-The problem is, however, as you can see, the ClickFunnels dashboard isn't really crowded because it's “stuffed” with functionality, but rather because “ads” are taking up most of the screen real estate.
-The red arrows show two “ads” and then you can see helpful notifications in between.
+The problem is, however, as you can see, the ClickFunnels dashboard isn't really crowded because it's "stuffed" with functionality but rather because "ads" are taking up most of the screen real estate.
+The red arrows show two "ads," and then you can see helpful notifications in between.

 On the left-hand side, you have the main navigation providing quick access to all the major product features.
 The navigation bar in the upper menu has options like account settings, billing settings, help and support, and notifications.

-Page Builder
+Instapage vs Clickfunnels: Page Builder

 So first, the Instapage builder.
-From the dashboard, when you click “Create New Page”, you're presented with three options: Standard page, AMP page, and Upload page.
-AMP stands for Accelerated Mobile Pages and is a Google-friendly way of creating pages that load very fast.
+From the dashboard, when you click "Create New Page", you're presented with three options: Standard page, AMP page, and Upload page.
+AMP stands for Accelerated Mobile Pages and is a Google-friendly way of creating beautiful landing pages that load very fast.
 It's only available on their enterprise plans, though.
-The “Upload” feature allows you to upload a previously downloaded/exported Instapage lander.
+The "Upload" feature allows you to upload a previously downloaded/exported Instapage lander.

 Finally, the standard page is the typical Instapage functionality without any bells and whistles.
-Once I selected “standard”, I was then asked to choose a page template or start from scratch (blank page).
-Landing page template categories included: Lead Generation, Two Step, Click-Through, Thank You, Webinar, eBook, Event and App.
+Once I selected "standard", I was then asked to choose a page template or start from scratch (blank page).
+Landing page template categories included: Lead Generation, Two Step, Click-Through, Thank You, Webinar, eBook, Event, and App.
 They cover a wide range of different use cases and give you a good starting point to get your creative juices flowing.
-This is helpful if you don't have a solid idea of how you want your page to look like yet.
+This is helpful if you don't have a solid idea of how you want your page to look yet.
 Once you choose a template, the page builder now loads:

-Now it's time for the ClickFunnels builder.
+Now it's time for the ClickFunnels landing page builder.

-The cookbook contains a variety of “funnel recipes” which are basically “done-for-you” funnels that you buy (or get for free) and just edit to suit your needs.
-These funnels are usually built for a specific purpose and are available to “copy” to your account with a click of a button, including all the funnel “steps” (landing page templates and pages).
-To test their builder, I chose the cookbook route along with the “Lead Magnet” funnel.
-The “recipe” was then copied to my account and as you can see below, included two steps: the lead capture page containing the opt-in forms as well as the “thank you” page.
+The cookbook contains a variety of "funnel recipes," which are basically a "done-for-you" entire sales funnel that you buy (or get for free) and just edit to suit your needs.
+These funnels are usually built for a specific purpose and are available to "copy" to your account with a click of a button, including all the features and "steps" necessary for building the perfect sales funnel (landing page templates and pages).

 Split Testing and Analytics